Welcome to Bermuda!

 In the Bermuda Police Service, Police Headquarters are 10 Headquarters Hill, Devonshire DV 02, Bermuda.
 P. O. Box HM 530, Hamilton HM CX.
 (441) 295-0011.
 Fax (441) 299-4459.
 To apply for employment as a Police Officer, phone 299-4304, or fax 299-4485, or e-mail bpor@ibl.bm.
 It is paid for by Bermuda taxpayers, not the United Kingdom.
 With 460 full time officers, mostly from Bermuda, Britain and Caribbean.
 It also has about 100 civil servants and industrial staff.
 If it cannot find enough Bermudians or those married to one, the Bermuda Government periodically recruits from overseas policemen between 19 and 49 years old for the Bermuda Police Service.
 Its mailing address is Police Recruitment Officer, P. O. Box HM 530, Hamilton HM CX.
 Telephone (441) 299-4290.
 Policemen in the United Kingdom are not "seconded" to Bermuda, they must interrupt their service and if they are wise, apply before they resign if they wish to have a job to come back to when their Bermuda contract ends.
 If necessary, newcomers may come from Canada also.

-The lowest salaries elsewhere in the Bermuda Government are currently about $40,000 for jobs for unqualified Bermudians (only).
-With a decent Bachelor's degree, government employees currently earn from US$70,445 a year.
-In 2007, average household income was estimated to be $78,500.
-The average salary per person island-wide in 2007 was US$ 57,000.
+With a decent Bachelor's degree, Bermudian government employees currently earn from US$75,445 a year.
+In 2013, average household income was estimated to be $78,800.
+The average salary per person island-wide in 2013 was US$ 66,000.
 The great majority of the Bermuda Government positions at the higher salaries are also held by Bermudians.
-Non-Bermudians are unlikely to be considered for any offering less than $75,000 a year.
-Bear in mind that basic salaries mentioned in job vacancies are the same, whether for Bermudians, others resident here and non-Bermudians who have not yet arrived.
+Basic salaries mentioned in job vacancies are the same, whether for Bermudians, others resident here and non-Bermudians who have not yet arrived.
+It is up to non-Bermudians to decide whether their much lower costs of living in their countries make it worthwhile to accept a Bermuda posting at a much higher cost of living.

 Return travel for candidate, spouse and up to two children, and shipping and resettlement allowances are provided by the Bermuda Government.
 Because of the high cost of living in Bermuda, recruiting families with more than two children is discouraged.
 Employment for a spouse is sometimes available (especially if the spouse has a professional qualification) but is not guaranteed.